magoyette/.emacs.d/README.md

 - r : toggle display of REPL frames
 - t : toggle display of tooling frames
 - d : toggle display of duplicate frames

+### Haskell keybindings

+### Intero keybindings

+- M-. : Jump to definition
+- C-c C-i : Show information of identifier at point
+- C-c C-t : Show the type of thing at point, or the selection
+- C-u C-c C-t : Insert a type signature for the thing at point
+- C-c C-l : Load this module in the REPL
+- C-c C-r : Apply suggestions from GHC
+- C-c C-k : Clear REPL
+- C-c C-z : Switch to and from the REPL

 ### Help keybindings